h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_12_explanation.md

 4. Write down the resulting equation for predicting $y$ from $x$

 ## Understanding the Problem
 This problem tests our understanding of the fundamental calculations involved in simple linear regression.
 Given three data points, we need to manually determine the regression line by finding the slope and intercept.
-The regression line takes the form ŷ = β₀ + β₁x, where β₀ is the intercept and β₁ is the slope.
+The regression line takes the form $\hat{y}$ = β₀ + β₁x, where β₀ is the intercept and β₁ is the slope.

 ## Solution

-### Step 1: Calculate the means x̄ and ȳ
+### Step 1: Calculate the means $\bar{x}$ and $\bar{y}$

 First, we calculate the mean of the x-values:
 $$\bar{x} = \frac{1 + 2 + 3}{3} = \frac{6}{3} = 2$$